 Since 1986 Bruker BioSpin has generously sponsored an annual lectureship and prize, given to a scientist who has made a major contribution to the application of EPR/ESR spectroscopy.
 The ESR Spectroscopy Group of the Royal Society of Chemistry is pleased to announce that the 2021 Bruker Prize will be awarded to Prof. Michael Wasielewski of Northwestern University, for the development and application of Electron Paramagnetic Resonance to the study of photochemical and photophysical processes.
 Through his highly successful marriage of optical spectroscopy and EPR he has made pioneering contributions in the fields of artificial photosynthesis, nanoscale optoelectronics and quantum information science.

 The 2021 Bruker Prize Lecture will be delivered at our 2021 virtual meeting, hosted by University of Cardiff, and after cancellation of our Manchester meeting the 2020 Bruker Prize lecture will also take place at this meeting (see below).
-Both Bruker prize lectures will be delivered “live” by the speakers, followed by interactive Q&A sessions.
+Both Bruker prize lectures will be delivered “live” by the speakers, see the full programme here.

 The list of previous Bruker Prize winners is available here.